-5.26 PRESS AND PUBLIC RELATIONS WING, LOK SABHA
+5.27 PRESS AND PUBLIC RELATIONS WING, LOK SABHA

-The Press and Public Relations (PPR) Wing of the Lok Sabha Secretariat function from Room No. G-129, Ground Floor, 'E' Block, PLB.
-It was set up in April 1956 to provide facilities to the media to enable them to cover the proceedings of Lok Sabha, and to establish better liaison with parliamentary correspondents and various Government and private publicity organisations and communications media for publicity of parliamentary and other activities of Lok Sabha.
-The Wing also deals with matters relating to the Press Gallery of the Lok Sabha (with a seating capacity of 120), including the issue of Press Gallery passes and provision of functional facilities to correspondents covering the proceedings of the House.
+Press and Public Relations (PPR) Wing of Lok Sabha Secretariat functions from Room No. 55 Parliament House, and G-128, 129, Ground Floor, 'E' Block, Parliament Library Building.
+Set up in April, 1956, the Wing provides facilities to the media to enable them to cover the proceedings of Lok Sabha.
+The Wing facilitates better liaison with various Government and private media organizations for publicity of parliamentary and other activities of Lok Sabha.
+The Wing also deals with matters relating to the Press Gallery of the Lok Sabha (with a seating capacity of 120), including the issue of Press Gallery passes and provision of functional facilities to media persons covering the proceedings of the House.

-The facilities provided include supply of parliamentary papers, daily agenda, Committee reports, other papers laid on the Table of the House, etc. to all accredited correspondents of Parliament who are provided photolaminated passes for a year by the Lok Sabha Secretariat.
+The facilities provided to media persons include the supply of parliamentary papers, daily agenda, Committee reports, papers laid on the Table of the House, etc. to all to the accredited correspondents who are extended accreditation for a year by the Lok Sabha Secretariat.
 Photocopying and local fax facilities are extended to them free of cost on request.
 They can also consult books, periodicals, reports and other literature available in Parliament Library.
-Facilities available to MPs for viewing recordings of parliamentary proceedings in the Audio-Visual Unit and take footage of debates, etc. have also been extended to media persons.
+Facilities available to Members of Parliament for viewing recordings of parliamentary proceedings in the Audio-Visual Unit and take footage of debates, etc. are also extended to media persons.

-Simultaneous interpretation of proceedings of Parliament are available to the media persons in the Press Gallery.
+The facility of simultaneous interpretation of proceedings of Parliament is available to the media persons in the Press Gallery.
 Large screen television sets are kept in the Press Gallery as well as in the Press Rooms to enable them to watch proceedings of the House.
-Canteen facilities are also provided in Room No. 54, Parliament House.
-Three well-furnished Press Rooms have been provided to media representatives in Parliament House near the Lok Sabha Press Gallery.
-There is a Media workstation with television, telephone and 10 computers with internet facility in the Parliament Library Building to enable media persons to file stories to their respective media organizations.
+Canteen facilities are provided in Room Nos.
+54 and 73, Parliament House and in Parliament Library Building.
+Three well-furnished Press Rooms have been provided to correspondents in Parliament House near the Lok Sabha Press Gallery.
+Media workstation with television, telephone and 10 computers with internet facility have been set up in Parliament Library Building to enable media persons to file stories to their respective media organizations.